artcom/acms-compose/README.md

 The app can be configured using query string parameters:

+* `assetServer` URL to a WebDAV server that stores image assets
 * `gitJsonApi` URL to the [Git JSON API](https://github.com/artcom/git-json-api) serving the content repo